AccessOxbridge/Website/src/configs/README.md

 - `stories.config.ts` - Configuration for the stories section
 - `blog.config.ts` - Configuration for the blog page
 - `news.config.ts` - Configuration for the news section
-- `model-carousel.config.ts` - Configuration for the model carousel section
+- `approach-cards.config.ts` - Configuration for the approach cards section

 ## How to Use